5T33Z0/OC-Little-Translated/M_EFI_Upload_Chklst/README.md

 But before you do, you should consider removing any personalized settings which are *not part of the stock configuration of your system/mainboard* to maximize compatibility with the stock config or the target system/mainboard.

-Besides removing usual suspects like sensitive data like SMBIOS Infos, there are a bunch of other settings which should be removed.
+Besides removing usual suspects like sensitive data (SMBIOS Infos), there are a bunch of other settings which should be removed.
 This includes any SSDTs, DeviceProperties and Kexts for 3rd party components that are not part of the stock configuration of the system/mainboard to guarantee maximum compatibility.

+Listed below, you find a checklist of config settings and parameters you should correct/revert before sharing your EFI and config.

 ## Checklist
 **Work through the following checklist and adjust your config and EFI accordingly**